KimaniKibuthu/ecommerce-pricer/README.md

 - The `rag_notebooks` directory houses notebooks utilized for experimentation with RAG.

+The `notion-documentation` folder contains the documentation of the project.

+The `demo-session folder` contains the presentations made on the project.

 The `configs` folder contains the `config.yaml` file wich contains the configuration settings.